 To Participate in My Journey of Discovery

-About ten years ago, while listening to members of my small rural synagogue discuss a Torah passage, I came up with the initial seed of an idea that is now becoming Women of a New Moon.
+About fifteen years ago, while listening to members of my small rural synagogue discuss a Torah passage, I came up with the initial seed of an idea that is now becoming a new novel: Women of a New Moon.

-Sitting in a pew, surrounded by the congregants who were engaged in a serious dialog about the week’s portion, I suddenly went into creative mode, with my thoughts tumbling one after the other:
+Sitting in a pew, surrounded by fellow congregants who were engaged in a serious dialog about the week’s portion, I suddenly went into creative mode.
+The following thoughts tumbled through my mind, one right after the other::

 - When people gather to discuss the Bible – just as when they discuss any book, movie or play – what they are really talking about is themselves: their fears, concerns, histories, etc.